deividfsantos/deployment-system-poc/README.md

 This project demonstrates a production-ready deployment system with the following components:

-- **Application**: Simple Go web application with health check endpoints
+- **Application**: Simple Go web application with health check endpoints and Prometheus metrics
-- **CI/CD**: Jenkins pipeline with Kubernetes agents and Kaniko for containerization
+- **CI/CD**: Jenkins pipeline with Kubernetes agents and Kaniko for secure containerization
 - **Infrastructure**: Kubernetes cluster with separate namespaces for infrastructure and applications
 - **Monitoring**: Prometheus for metrics collection and Grafana for visualization
 - **Container Registry**: Docker Hub integration for image storage
+- **Deployment**: Helm charts for structured Kubernetes deployments

 ## Project Structure